lin-stephanie/obsidian-url-display/README.md

 **About URL metadata**

-If you enable `Show favicon` or disable `Use alias` in the plugin settings, the plugin will use the free [MicroLink API](https://microlink.io) (`https://api.microlink.io?url=`) to request URL metadata, but there is a limitation: 50 requests/day.
+If you enable `Show favicon` or disable `Use alias` in the plugin settings, the plugin will use the free [MicroLink API](https://microlink.io) (`https://api.microlink.io?url=`) to request URL metadata (to get the website title or favicon), but there is a limitation: 50 requests/day.
 Don't worry, the plugin will cache the metadata to avoid repeated requests of same URLs.
 Note that it takes a certain amount of time to request URL metadata (depending on the number of URLs in the note).

 **About cache mode**